kobolabs/metadata-style-guide/README.md

 ### Notes</br>
 Best practices recommend that books include up to 3 subject category codes if necessary to describe your book properly.
 We do not yet accept Thema codes, but we highly encourage you to start using and sending it, for future support. </br>
-Kobo only supports BISAC, BIC and CLIL categories codes.
+Kobo only supports BISAC, THEMA, BIC and CLIL categories codes.
 (Please note that the CLIL codes are accepted but mapped to BISAC via our system).</br>

 2017 BISAC subjects codes are supported by Rakuten Kobo.</br>